 ☞ Click here to see the latest price of Laluna on their website.

 5. Sailing (St. George)

-7. Dodgy Dock (True Blue, St. George)
+7. Party at Dodgy Dock (True Blue, St. George)

-The Hash House Harriers are a social running/walking group that meet every Saturday.
+The Hash House Harriers are a social running/walking group that meets every Saturday.
 Someone sets up a trail around the island (usually about 2 hours long) and the runners/walkers follow piles of shredded paper until they reach the finish line.

 Check out our article: On!
 On!
 The Art of Hashing in Grenada